-of executives plan to prioritize cybersecurity The Cloud Takes Center Stage The Cloud, software and services running on the Internet that can be accessed from anywhere, is an essential component for an effective and elevated digital strategy.
-In fact, it's thought of as the "connective tissue of Industry 4.0,"14 the crucial aspect that makes implementing it possible.
+The Cloud Takes Center Stage The Cloud, software and services running on the Internet that can be accessed from anywhere, is an essential component for an effective and elevated digital strategy.
+In fact, it's thought of as the "connective tissue of Industry 4.0," the crucial aspect that makes implementing it possible.
 As the backbone of the modern IT team, the Cloud consolidates tasks, allowing team members to focus on other tasks that help support the business.
 This was a key part of digital strategy for many companies as a large portion of the workforce became remote.
 Whether it was messaging apps, storage or private internal company networks, it was Cloud technology that made this transition occur smoothly.
 For IT and Operations teams, it also provided powerful visibility into tracking hardware and software inventory, including computers, mobile devices, and more, and access to data to make better informed decisions down the line.

-Cloud adoption statistics reveal that a whopping 83% of company workloads were determined to be stored on the Cloud by 2020,15 and almost the same percentage of companies report that operations improved within the first few months of adopting Cloud technology.
+By 2023, 50% of all business workloads are expected to run in the cloud, and 80% of decision makers agree the cloud is useful for supporting remote workers, and almost the same percentage of companies report that operations improved within the first few months of adopting Cloud technology.
 With benefits like scalability and flexibility, Cloud adoption is one simple way to future proof the business and take the pressure off IT teams.
 As remote working sticks around, replacing on-premises applications with the Cloud provides agility for the IT team in a rapidly changing and unpredictable work environment.

-83% of company workloads were determined to be stored on the Cloud by 2020 Improving Efficiency for the Post-Digital Era Whether it's adopting new tech or optimizing existing measures, CIOs and COOs should give serious consideration to growing and maintaining an efficient and agile workflow in the face of transformation.
+83% of company workloads were determined to be stored on the Cloud by 2020 Improving Efficiency for the Post-Digital Era Whether it's adopting new tech or optimising existing measures, CIOs and COOs should give serious consideration to growing and maintaining an efficient and agile workflow in the face of transformation.
 With IT and Operations teams impacting every other aspect of the business, implementing changes today will prepare and support the processes of tomorrow.
 Here are quick tips to put you on the path to success and give you a competitive edge at this crucial juncture.
 Take a proactive, not reactive approach Innovative IT and Operations teams are the heart of any healthy business.
-Mobilizing solutions before challenges arise is essential in mitigating the potential issues they might cause down the line.
-As a team leader, advocating for big ideas and becoming a catalyst for changing workflow will transform both the organization and your career.
-2 Make automation a sustainable process for the long haul Tools that automate and reduce workload are now considered essential and help with gaining a competitive edge, but execution is key for long-term success.
+Mobilising solutions before challenges arise is essential in mitigating the potential issues they might cause down the line.
+As a team leader, advocating for big ideas and becoming a catalyst for changing workflow will transform both the organisation and your career.
+2 Su Make automation a sustainable process for the long haul Tools that automate and reduce workload are now considered essential and help with gaining a competitive edge, but execution is key for long-term success.
 Part of that includes making sure your team is on board with new solutions from the get go.
 Include your team in the decision-making process and communicate the benefit automation could bring to their team, ultimately reducing the burden of daily tasks that suck up valuable time and energy from more strategic and rewarding work.
 Once that input is in, ensure that IT and Operations teams are working hand-in-hand to implement new tech solutions that create efficiency for everyone.
 These multi-level collaborations will help you choose the right tools, and the support will guarantee that adoption will have long-term benefits.